JudeMurphy/SparkWebView/README.md

 <br />[self presentViewController: webview animated: YES completion: nil];

 <br />Be sure to set NSArbitraryLoads to YES in your project!
-Change whatever you would like for further customizablity.
+<br />Change whatever you would like for further customizablity.

 ### Contribution guidelines ###